camaraproject/Commonalities/documentation/CAMARA-API-Event-Subscription-and-Notification-Guide.md

 It is used when subscription creation request (POST /subscriptions) is managed asynchronously.
 For this specific event, the `data` must feature `initiationReason` attribute.

-The following table lists values for `terminationReason` attribute:
+The following table lists values for `initiationReason` attribute:

 | enum value | initiation reason |
 | -----------|-------------------- |